-As the skeleton of the home, it supports the surrounding structure and holds everything together.
-Even the finest interior decor, such as granite counter tops and hand-scraped wood flooring, could fall apart if the framing isn't solid or secure.
+As the skeleton of the home, the house frame supports the surrounding structure and holds everything together.
+Even the finest interior décor, such as granite counter tops and hand-scraped wood flooring, could fall apart if the framing isn't solid or secure.

 While most wood might look similar, it's far from equal.

 Before you begin your wooden house frame, you'll need to select the type of lumber you're going to use.

 As a rule, lumber is categorized into "grades."
 Number-one graded lumber is the best you can buy.
 It's less likely to shrink and contract over time, and it boasts a more uniform appearance with fewer knots.